The First Point

 Maybe

 her suspicions were wrong.
-Maybe the
+Maybe the beast meant no harm.
+Maybe.

 She

 tried to focus again, peering through the white, snowy flurries.
-The old dragon had landed on the ground and
+The old dragon

-curled both wings forward as if forming a shield.
-He must have found her protector.
+must have found her protector.
 That had to be the case.
-She ran faster, pounding over sheets of ice,
+She ran faster,

-forcing her way into the wind.
-She never
+pounding over sheets of ice, forcing her way into the wind.
+She never stopped

-stopped running, even when a bright, orange blaze reflected in her eyes.
-Naga’s fiery breath raged between his wings,
+running, even when a bright, orange blaze reflected in her eyes.
+Naga’s fiery

-pointed at the ground.
+breath raged between his wings, pointed at the ground.

 Her

-lungs screamed out at the unconceivable.
+lungs screamed out at the inconceivable.
+“Noooo!
+No,

+not Ian!
 No, Naga, NO!”

 Her

 heart sank with the heaviest of emotions—regret, loss, helplessness.
-She nearly stumbled over her feet in a hurry
+She nearly

-to reach her best friend.
-Yearning to
+stumbled over her feet in a hurry to reach her best friend.
+Yearning to close

-close the gap, she found herself standing right beside the old dragon, somehow
+the gap, she found herself standing right beside the old dragon, somehow

 traveling yards in a blink.
-The only
+The only explanation was that Edgar had pushed her

 She